20 Ultimate Tips for How to Make Overnight Oats

 Say Yes to Matcha Powder

 Matcha is a green tea powder that contains anywhere from 17 milligrams to 109 milligrams of EGCG (a potent fat-burning antioxidant) per serving.
 That means adding it to your oats can boost weight loss and blast flab!
 Just make sure you buy the real stuff from Japan; there are knock-off versions coming out of China that have pesticide residues, aren’t as antioxidant-potent, and don’t taste as good.

 This overlooked step is one of the most common mistakes people make when it comes to overnight oats.
 Not that your soaked oats aren’t enjoyable if you skip the second stir (clearly people are still eating them)—but taking the time to do so allows the mixture of chewy, crunchy, and mushy sweetness to blend into a more enjoyable breakfast.

 Have ’em for a Late Lunch

 Overnight oats are so addictive that we would totally understand if you dip your spoon into your jar for a light lunch instead.
 And while the whole point is to soak them overnight, you can actually get away with soaking them for 4-5 hours.
 So, if you want to whip up a jar in the morning around 8 a.m. before you head to work, toss it in the break room fridge, and then pull the jar back out around 1 p.m. or so, you might be able to pull it off!
-Just make sure you use rolled oats, which aren’t as chewy and resilient as steel cut.
-For plenty of ideas of how to top your overnight oats, check out these 24 Best Toppings for Overnight Oats.
+Just make sure you use rolled oats, which aren’t as chewy and resilient as steel cut, and adorn your jar with the best toppings.
 Enjoy!